Paulsh3rin/Project1202/Code/Redme.md

-# This file contains all the codes that I wrote for the project.
+# This file contains the python code for scraping data.